Single-gender world: In literature

 During the pulp era, matriarchal dystopias were relatively common, in which women-only or women-controlled societies were shown unfavourably.
 In John Wyndham's Consider Her Ways (1956), male rule is shown as being repressive of women, but freedom from patriarchy is only possible in an authoritarian caste-based female-only society.
 Poul Anderson's "Virgin Planet" depicted a world where five hundred castaway women found a way of reproducing asexually—but the daughter is genetically identical to the mother—with the result that eventually the planet has a large population composed entirely of "copies" of the original women.
 In this woman-only world, human males are considered mythical creatures—and a man who lands on the planet after centuries of isolation finds it difficult to prove that he really is one.

 Themyscira, the home island of DC Comics' Amazon superheroine Wonder Woman, was created by William Moulton Marston to allegorize the safety and security of the home where women thrived apart from the hostile, male-dominated work place.
 It is governed by "Aphrodite's Law", which states: "Penalty of death to any man attempting to set foot on Themyscira."

 British sci-fi writer Edmund Cooper explored the subject in several of his novels, including Five to Twelve (1968) and Who Needs Men (1972).

-James Tiptree Jr., a woman writing under a male pseudonym, explored the sexual impulse and gender as two of her main themes; in her award-winning "Houston, Houston, Do You Read?" (collected in Her Smoke Rose Up Forever), she presents a female-only society after the extinction of men from disease.
+Alice Bradley Sheldon, under the pen name James Tiptree Jr., explored the sexual impulse and gender as two of her main themes; in her award-winning "Houston, Houston, Do You Read?" (collected in Her Smoke Rose Up Forever), she presents a female-only society after the extinction of men from disease.
 The society lacks stereotypically "male" problems such as war and crime, but only recently resumed space exploration.
 The women reproduce via cloning and consider men to be comical.

 Such worlds have been portrayed often by lesbian or feminist authors; their use of female-only worlds allows the exploration of female independence and freedom from patriarchy.

 Women-only society are often shown to be utopian by feminist writers.
 Several influential feminist utopias of this sort were written in the 1970s; the most often studied examples include Joanna Russ's The Female Man, Suzy McKee Charnas's Walk to the End of the World and Motherlines.
 Female-only societies may be seen as an extreme type of a biased sex-ratio, another common theme in science fiction.
+However, some male authors have portrayed female-dominated worlds as dystopian, as discussed in Joanna Russ's essay "Amor Vincit Foeminam: The Battle of the Sexes in Science Fiction".